prasadshingne/CppND-Route-Planning-Project/README.md

 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
   * This library must be built in a place where CMake `find_package` will be able to find it

+I used the Udacity project workspace in the interest of time.

 ## Compiling and Running